MaksimB96/FitnessMadeMinimal/README.md

 Clean font choices, colour choices and background images, support fitness and are relevant to the topics.

 ### Colour
-Colour choices are based on the main company colours, red, white, black and notes of matte black an grays, alongside side lighter reds for better contrast I test colours on wave in order to make sure that a clear contrast between elements were met.
+Colour choices are based on the main company colours, red, white, black and notes of matte black an grays, alongside lighter reds for better contrast I tested colours on wave in order to make sure that a clear contrast between elements was met.
 <br>

 ![Color Scheme](docs/features/color-pallete1.png)